tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 The substitution syntax works with any attribute string in OpenSCENARIO XML.

 This substitution is done only once when reading the attribute.
-Note that the substituion result is finalized before the simulation starts, so it is not affected by the `ParameterModifyAction`, etc. that takes effect during the simulation.
+Note that the substitution result is finalized before the simulation starts, so it is not affected by the `ParameterModifyAction`, etc. that takes effect during the simulation.

 The supported functions and their behavior are shown below.

 #### `$(find-pkg-prefix <package-name>)`

 Equivalent to the following description given in ROS 2 Design (unless we made a mistake in our implementation).

 > Substituted by the install prefix path of the given package.
 Forward and
 > backwards slashes will be resolved to the local filesystem convention.